home-controller/homeauto_network/README.md

 # Homeauto Network.
 ### This code was copied from the Ethernet relay controller so there might still be some comments etc. referring to that that need to be rewritten or removed.
-I separated this code as it is needed for more of my Homeauto projects that the Ethernet Relay one.
+I separated this code as it is needed for more of my Homeauto projects than the Ethernet Relay one.

 ## hn is short fot Home Network here.
  * Not to be confused with Ethernet.